Chapter 2

 Google Play screenshots tend to be more feature-descriptive with text-heavy overlays, while App Store screenshots often lean toward cleaner, more lifestyle-oriented visuals.
 Use Google Play assets for tutorial and feature-walkthrough carousels where detail matters.
 Use App Store assets for aesthetic-focused carousels where the visual feel drives engagement.

 For TikTok slideshows, the vertical format of phone screenshots is a natural fit.
 A screenshot that needs cropping for Instagram's square format might work perfectly as-is in a TikTok slideshow.
-Consider producing both formats from the same asset batch to double your content output.
+Consider producing both formats from the same asset batch to expand your content output significantly without extra production effort.

 Google Play allows feature graphics (1024x500) — these work as Instagram carousel cover slides or backgrounds